earthspecies/BEBE/README.md

 <img src="https://user-images.githubusercontent.com/72874445/228656286-3266a247-1935-451c-b315-6b506f7adc24.png">

+For attributions of images used in this figure, see `license.txt`.

 ## Install necessary Python packages:

 BEBE was developed in Python 3.8, with Pytorch version 1.12.1.
 To set up a conda environment for BEBE, follow these steps: